murtaza52/mashup/README.md

 - domina - For providing a native way to manipulate the dom.
 - cljsbuild - For making clojurescript compilation effortless.
 - pedantic - For making it possible to discover conflicting dependencies.
-- clojure.core - For developing clojure itself !!!
+- clojure.core - For giving us a platform called clojure!!!

 Open Source Rocks and Clojure Rocks Open Source !!!

 ## Acknowledgements

 I did ask a lot of questions on stackoverflow, and am thankful to the numerous authors who shared their knowledge with me !
+A lot of code, patterns and revisions would not have been possible without their help.

-Also a big thanks to the guys at
+[http://stackoverflow.com/users/1345376/murtaza52?tab=questions] The questions that have been asked can be [checked here].

 ## Known Bugs